ElecGiuseppe-lab/Radix-4_Booth_Multiplier/README.md

 3. **Adder Tree (Wallace tree + CLA adder):** Using a Wallace tree structure, the partial products are added and compressed into two final partial products, which are then used in the final addition via a CLA adder to obtain the final product result.
 4. **Pipelining:** Adoption of a 3-stage pipeline structure to minimize power dissipation attributed to spurious signal switching (i.e., glitches).

+The following figure illustrates the entire architecture of the radix-4 Booth multiplier, excluding the pipeline stages.

 ![Theoretical architecture](https://github.com/ElecGiuseppe-lab/Radix-4_Booth_Multiplier/blob/master/img/theoretical_architecture.png)